Kalkrand man held over wife’s murder

 Nampol spokesperson Chief Inspector Kauna Shikwambi said Scott was badly assaulted and allegedly killed by her 53-year-old husband after an argument on August 2 at an unknown time at the farm where they lived.

 Hardap regional crime investigations coordinator Eric Clay alleged that the incident happened while the couple was under the influence of alcohol.
-Clay told New Era the husband, who is employed at the farm, wanted to commit suicide after the incident and shared this by sending a text message to his sister, claiming he was “tired of life”.
+Clay told New Era the man, who is employed at the farm, wanted to commit suicide after the incident and sent a text message to his sister, claiming he was “tired of life”.

 The sister related this to her uncle, who is also employed at the farm, and the uncle sent his son to go check on Scott.
-Clay said after Scott was found by his relatives he revealed that he had killed his wife.
-Her body was then discovered in a cabin.
+Clay said after Scott was found by his relatives, he revealed that he had killed his wife.
+Her body was afterwards discovered in a cabin.

 The police in Windhoek have also opened an inquest docket after Likando Eric Matengu reportedly committed suicide by shooting himself in the head with a 9mm Norinco pistol.
 Matengu’s body was found in Matshishi Street at Otjomuise.
 “The motive is not known and there was no suicide note left”, Shikwambi noted.